chamodsd/RPGMAKER-VX-ACE-scripts/README.md

 # RPGMAKER-VX-ACE-scripts
-Some scripts that can be copied into your game.
+Some scripts that can be copied into your game./n
 DO NOT delete the signature.